MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - Azure AD preview in some cases
 - MS Online for Office 365
 - Exchange connecting to Exchange for utilizing the unified audit log searches (inbox rules, message traces, forwarding rules, mailbox delegations, among others)
+- Azure AD Incident Response

 When you use Azure AD commands that are not part of the built-in modules in Azure, you need the MSOnline module - which is the same module that is used for Office 365.
-To work with Azure AD (which contains a set of functions) from PowerShell, import the Azure AD module.
+To work with Azure AD (which contains a set of functions) from PowerShell, install the Azure AD module.

 ## Installing various PowerShell modules

-### Install Azure AD PowerShell module
+### Install the Azure AD PowerShell module

 To install the Azure AD PowerShell module, follow these steps:

 1. Run the **Windows PowerShell** app with elevated privileges (run as administrator).

-2. To allow PowerShell to run signed scripts, run the following and press **Enter**:
+2. To allow PowerShell to run signed scripts, run the following command:
     ```powershell
     Set-ExecutionPolicy RemoteSigned
     ```

-3. To install the Azure AD module, run the following command and press **Enter**:
+3. To install the Azure AD module, run the following command:

     ```powershell
     Install-Module -Name AzureAD -Verbose